Current viewing_room

 Un Chien Andalou, 1929/68.
 Lithograph poster.

-During the late 1920s, the French aristocratic couple Vicomte Charles and Vicomtesse Marie-Laure de Noailles, renowned for their avant-garde tastes, purchased several works by the young Salvador Dalí, including his 1929 painting Le Jeu lugubre.
-They would go on to also fund the Surrealist film L’Âge d’or (1930), directed by Luis Buñuel and co-written by Dalí.
+During the late 1920s, the French aristocratic couple Vicomte Charles and Vicomtesse Marie-Laure de Noailles, renowned for their avant-garde tastes, purchased several works by the young Salvador Dalí.
 This early patronage allowed Dalí and his wife, Gala, to establish a home and studio in Port Lligat in the artist’s native Catalonia.
-Executed in pen and ink with pencil, this delicate preparatory sketch was made for an elaborate portrait of the Vicomtesse Marie-Laure, which was later meticulously rendered in oil.
+This delicate preparatory sketch was made for an elaborate portrait of the Vicomtesse Marie-Laure, which was later meticulously rendered in oil.
 Dalí’s loop-like composition contains several recurring elements from his Surrealist oeuvre.
 These include elongated Louis XV spoons alluding to the theme of consumption, and a small clock tucked into a cut-out niche.
 Within the circular border sits a Swiss cheese-like boulder with cavities, while water flows from a trompe l’oeil crack in the wall, passing both figurative and floral elements to create a fountain-like effect set within a perspectival stage.

 Le Cannibalisme des objets (1933) centers on one of the most charged motifs in Dalí's Surrealist vocabulary, a woman's high-heeled shoe.
 At the center of the present composition, it floats surrounded by two hands, while a spoon sits posed at the ready above.
 While overhead a dense, swirling mass coalesces into a human form, seemingly sucking matter from the interior of the shoe into its mouth.
 In the present work, Dalí has created an image that is simultaneously erotic, violent, absurd and unsettling.
 The title, inscribed by the artist in the upper left corner, describes that the act depicted is not ordinary destruction but a very particular kind of self-consumption, in which objects turn on themselves and devour their own meaning.